eclipse-kura/kura/docs/core-services/nvidia-triton-server-inference-engine.md

     io.grpc.StatusRuntimeException: RESOURCE_EXHAUSTED: gRPC message exceeds maximum size 4194304
     ```

+!!! note
-> **Note**: Pay attention on the ports used for communicating with the Triton Server.
+    Pay attention on the ports used for communicating with the Triton Server.
 The default ports are the 8000-8002, but these are tipically used by Kura for debug purposes.